 An unlimited number of non-voting, Class A preferred shares, redeemable at the option of the Company and retractable at the option of the holder.
 A shareholder calls for redemption of shares held by such shareholder by giving, in writing, notice to the Company which then has up to twelve months to redeem the shares at \$10.00 per share.
-The Company may, but is not required to, redeem shares pro rata from the holders of the Class A preferred shares of the Company.

-The Company is not obligated to redeem or repurchase any shares when doing so will cause the Company not to qualify under the Income Tax Act criteria to be a "Mortgage Investment Corporation" or if doing so will cause significant financial harm to the remaining shareholders.
+The Company may, but is not required to, redeem shares pro rata from the holders of the Class A preferred shares of the Company when doing so will cause the Company not to qualify under the Income Tax Act criteria to be a "Mortgage Investment Corporation" or if doing so will cause significant financial harm to the remaining shareholders.